 Deemed Measure Cost

-The incremental cost for this measure is $12 or program actual.
+For time of sale or new construction the incremental cost for this measure is $7 or program actual.

-For low flow showerheads provided in Efficiency Kits, the actual program delivery costs should be utilized.
+For low flow showerheads provided through Direct Install or within Efficiency Kits, the actual program delivery costs (including labor if applicable) should be utilized.
+If unknown assume $12 for Direct Install and $7 for Efficiency Kits.

 Loadshape